 The design cycle works

-Computer Science Teaching Diary published on Tuesday, November 08, 2022 (6 months, 4 weeks, and one day ago)
+Computer Science Teaching Diary published on Tuesday, November 08, 2022 (about one year, 8 months, and 3 weeks ago)

 My 9th and 10 grade (ages 15 and 16) students are working the design cycle as they solve a problem through programming.
 The problems are all unique, and fit the student's skill / capacity window.
 An example of some the projects are below: